oleksandr-petryk/petryk/content/About.md

 Achievements:

+- Wrote e2e and unit tests for Express.js application on Jest
 - Ported the app and bunch of others private libraries form JS to TS
 - Created one library from scratch
 - Rewrote SSR for Vue when migrating from Vue2 to Vue3